ChristianKaltenecker/PerformanceEvolution_Website/MetadataAnalysis/MetadataAnalysis.md

 10.1.16 (18.07.2016) - 10.2.6 (23.05.2017):
 * Configuration options/Interactions: delayedInnodbLogFlush (speed up)
-* Changelog: 10.2.4 mentions innodb and logging; for page compressed and encrypted tables log sequence number is not stored; this lead to a missmatch and some output in syslog
+* Change log: 10.2.4 mentions innodb and logging; for page compressed and encrypted tables log sequence number is not stored; this lead to a missmatch and some output in syslog
 * Commits:
   * [2d656793](https://github.com/MariaDB/server/commit/2d656793): Fix an issue where the json writer produced extra members in output; Configuration option mentioned; no speed up mentioned
   * [fec844aca88](https://github.com/MariaDB/server/commit/fec844aca88): Newer version of InnoDB